bowdenk7/O365-TS-excel-addin/README.md

 Name  | Description
 ------------- | -------------
-App  |  This folder contains all of the code for the Home page, the visualization, and the add-in CSS and JavaScript.
+App  |  This folder contains all of the code for the Home page, the visualization, and the add-in CSS and TypeScript.
-App/Home  |  This folder contains the code for the Home html page, as well as all of the JavaScript logic for the add-in.
+App/Home  |  This folder contains the code for the Home html page, as well as all of the TypeScript logic for the add-in.
 Scripts  | This folder contains the jquery and Office.js files necessary to run the code and use the Office API.
 Home.html  |  This file contains references to all of the necessary js and css files, and it lays out the elements seen when the add-in is run.
-Home.js  |  This file contains all of the specific logic for this add-in, including inserting sample data, retrieving selected data, parsing data to create the visualization, and custom settings.
+Home.ts  |  This file contains all of the specific logic for this add-in, including inserting sample data, retrieving selected data, parsing data to create the visualization, and custom settings.
-App.js  |  This file defines the notification messages in the add-in.
+App.ts  |  This file defines the notification messages in the add-in.
-App.css  |  This file defines common styles for the add-in. d3-funnel-charts.js  | This file contains the logic for creating an SVG visualization from data provided. scripts  | This folder contains all the files to handle UX & functional logic. themes  | This folder contains all the theme thumbnails and styles, and a JSON file that defines the theme properties.
+App.css  |  This file defines common styles for the add-in. d3-funnel-charts.ts  | This file contains the logic for creating an SVG visualization from data provided. scripts  | This folder contains all the files to handle UX & functional logic. themes  | This folder contains all the theme thumbnails and styles, and a JSON file that defines the theme properties.